 Reads a single line from the file.
-A newline character is left at the end of the string, and is only omitted on the last line of the file.
+A newline character is left at the end of the string, and is only omitted on the last line of the file if the file.
 This makes the return value unambiguous.

 The readlines() Method: